 How to Watch 'Wonder Woman 1984' on HBO Max and in Theaters

-How to Watch 'Wonder Woman 1984' on HBO Max, in Theaters, Roku Streaming and More

 "My number one priority is having a shared experience with the world and making something where you are engaging with your audience," the film's director, Patty Jenkins, told ET regarding Warner Bros.' move to take her Gal Gadot-led sequel straight to streaming on HBO Max, a move she admits she needed warming up to.
 "This year, suddenly, it felt like, listen, if you're not going to have the proper release and you don't know when that would ever even happen, why not give it away in a holiday season and at least just try to bring some joy to people's lives this year."